ostdotcom/website-docupony/slate-ost-api-references/source/index.html.md

 Now that you've setup Webhooks on the KYC Dashboard, it's important to note a few points before you start integration.
 Webhooks notify the URL of your choice via HTTP POST requests.
 Every https post request is sent with a signature.
 Details of how the signature is generated are given below.

-OST KYC server expects to receive 200 OK in http status code as response within 10 sec from KYC client server otherwise event will be marked as failed.
+OST KYC server expects to receive 200 OK in http status code as response within 10 seconds from KYC client server otherwise event will be marked as failed.

 Failed events will be retried upto 6 times at an interval of 1 hour increasing exponentially with a factor of 2.
 Consequently the intervals of retrial will be 1 hr, 2 hrs, 4 hrs, 8 hrs, 16 hrs, 32 hrs.

 ## Signature Generation
 Every request sent will have two mandatory parameters mentioned below:

-request_timestamp : the current unix timestamp in seconds. signature : the signature as the sha256 digest of the secret key and the correctly formatted query string as described below.
+* request_timestamp : the current unix timestamp in seconds.
+* signature : the signature as the sha256 digest of the secret key and the correctly formatted query string as described below.

 ### 1. Creating the string to sign.
 The string to sign is formed by concatenating the following elements: